amlt-by-coinfirm/AMLT-Report-oracle/docs/ETHOracle.md

-This function provides the total amount of assets to {BaseAMLOracle} and others interested of Oracle's total asset balance.
+This function provides the total amount of assets to {BaseAMLOracle} and others interested in Oracle's total asset balance.
 This differs from the {BaseAMLOracle-_totalDeposits}: unlike _totalDeposits, this value can be forcefully increased, hence it must be higher or equal to _totalDeposits.

 ### `getInterfaceHash() → bytes32 interfaceHash` (public)